aghdom/aghdom.github.io/garden/this-website/habit.md

 # Make it a habit

-Just open the folder, make a file and write something.
+Open the folder, make a file, and write something.

 It doesn't have to be a long complex thing.